Wed 26 Sep 2012

 Wed 20 Aug 2008

-Tags: backups, brackup, sysadmin.
+Tags: backups, brackup, sysadmin

 Further to my earlier post, I've spent a good chunk

-of time implementing brackup over the last few weeks, both at home for my
+over the last few weeks, both at home for my

 personal backups, and at $work on some really large trees.
 There are a few